 6.6.1 Applicability to language

 SPARK is designed to be amenable to static verification of the absence of predefined exceptions, and in particular all cases covered by this vulnerability [SB 11].
-All numeric conversions (both explicit and implicit) give rise to a verification condition that must be discharged, typically using an automated theorem-prover.
+All numeric conversions (both explicit and implicit) give rise to verification conditions that are discharged using SPARK’s automated theorem-prover.
+Except for the unsafe generic function Unchecked_Conversion, conversion between non-numeric types can only happen

+if one type is a derivation of the other,

+if both types are subtypes of a common parent, or

+if all components of the source and target types are either numeric types or related types and conversion is done component-by-component.

+In these cases, SPARK will generate the respective verification conditions to be discharged by the toolchain or by the user.

 If Unchecked_Conversion is used, SPARK will assume that the conversion is correct and will generate TRUE conditions for the conversion and for ‘Valid applied to the conversion.
-Unchecked conversions are highly dependent on the layout of the source and targets of the conversion as well as values contained and do not fit the Spark models analysis.
-Therefore, static correctness of unchecked conversions must be verified by other means.
+Unchecked conversions are highly dependent on the layout of the source and targets of the conversion as well as values contained and do not fit the SPARK models analysis.
+Therefore, static correctness of unchecked conversions must be verified by other means, such as by ???

 6.6.2 Guidance to language users

-Use Spark’s analysis and proof tools to staticaly verify the absense of errors in the use of conversions.
+Use SPARK’s analysis and proof tools to statically verify the absence of errors in the use of conversions.

-Create contract models and Sparks proof tols to verify the correct functional use of conversions.
+Create contract models and SPARK proof tools to verify the correct functional use of conversions.

+If Unchecked_Conversion is used, apply ‘Valid to the result of the conversion before attempting to use the result with both a TRUE path and a FALSE path, and then use assertions to verify that the failure path operates correctly.
+Note that SPARK assumes that the result is valid and will ignore the false path in its generation of automatic proofs.

-If Unchecked_Conversion is used, use other analysis methods to verify the correctness of the conversion(s).
+use other analysis methods to verify the correctness of the conversion(s).

 6.7 String Termination [CJM]

-With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to Spark as strings are not delimited by a termination character.
-Spark programs that interface to languages that use null-terminated strings and manipulate such strings directly should apply the vulnerability mitigations recommended for that language.
+This vulnerability is not applicable to SPARK as strings are not delimited by a termination character.
+SPARK programs that interface to languages that use null-terminated strings and manipulate such strings directly should apply the vulnerability mitigations recommended for that language.

 6.8 Buffer Boundary Violation [HCB]

-With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to Spark (see 6.9 Unchecked Array Indexing [XYZ] and 6.10 Unchecked Array Copying [XYW]).
+With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to SPARK (see 6.9 Unchecked Array Indexing [XYZ] and 6.10 Unchecked Array Copying [XYW]).

-NOTE: Define unsafe programming in Spark to include the hiding of code from the spark analyser.

-6.8.2 Guidance to language users

 6.9 Unchecked Array Indexing [XYZ]

 6.9.1 Applicability to language

-SPARK permits static analysis for all boundary violations discussed in TR 24772-1 clause 6.9, through techniques such as theorem proving or abstract interpretation [SB 11].
+SPARK static analysis verifies the absence of boundary violations discussed in TR 24772-1 clause 6.9, through techniques such as theorem proving or abstract interpretation [SB 11].

 SPARK programs that have been subject to this level of analysis can be compiled with run-time checks suppressed, supported by a body of evidence that such checks could never fail, and thus removing the possibility of erroneous execution.